-The European Parliament has approved a controversial new copyright law that critics fear could spell the beginning of the end for the open internet and user-generated content from memes to parodies.
+The European Parliament has agreed the final text for a controversial new copyright law that critics fear could spell the beginning of the end for the open internet and user-generated content, from memes to parodies.

-The EU Copyright Directive is designed to modernise existing copyright laws for the digital age by forcing tech companies to share more revenue with the producers of the creative works that they publish and to change the way they police infringements.
+The EU Copyright Directive is designed to modernise the bloc's 18-year-old copyright laws for the digital age by forcing tech companies to share more revenue with the producers and publishers of the creative works and news stories posted on their platforms.
+They will also have to change the way they police infringements on their sites.

-Media companies and artists from Mike Leigh to James Blunt believe that the law is essential to provide fair remuneration and avoid the exploitation of works online, but free internet advocates argue that it will mandate platforms to embed a censorship mechanism in their networks.
+Media companies and artists from Mike Leigh to Paul McCartney believe that the law is essential to provide fair remuneration and avoid the exploitation of creative works online.
+But free internet advocates argue that it will mandate platforms to embed automated censorship tools in their networks.

-In July, MEPs narrowly rejected an initial draft of the law due to concerns about two specific amendments: Article 11, which orders news aggregators to pay publishers for linking to their sites, and Article 13, which requires platforms to automatically filter new content for copyright infringements.
+Their arguments revolve around two key parts of the legislation: Article 11, known as the "link tax", which orders news aggregators to pay publishers for linking to their sites, and Article 13, which requires platforms to automatically filter new content for copyright infringements using tools dubbed "upload filters".

-A group of technology luminaries including World Wide Web inventor Time Berners-Lee and Wikipedia cofounder Jimmy Wales wrote a joint letter to Antonio Tajani, the president of the European Parliament that outlined their objections to the legislation:
+Ahead of a critical vote on the legislation in June 2018, a group of technology luminaries including World Wide Web inventor Tim Berners-Lee and Wikipedia cofounder Jimmy Wales outlined their objections to the proposals in a joint letter to Antonio Tajani, the president of the European Parliament.

-"By requiring Internet platforms to perform automatic filtering all of the content that their users upload, Article 13 takes an unprecedented step towards the transformation of the Internet from an open platform for sharing and innovation, into a tool for the automated surveillance and control of its users."
+"By requiring internet platforms to perform automatic filtering all of the content that their users upload, Article 13 takes an unprecedented step towards the transformation of the internet from an open platform for sharing and innovation, into a tool for the automated surveillance and control of its users," it read.

 What effect will the directive have?

-Platforms will have to adopt a form of automated content monitoring to meet the requirements of Article 13.
-This will likely take the form of bots that assess anything that is posted for copyright infringements by comparing the content with databases of protected works.
+Platforms will have to adopt a form of automated content monitoring to meet the requirement for upload filters.
+This will likely take the form of bots that assess anything that's posted for copyright infringements by comparing the content with databases of protected works.
+These upload filters will struggle to tell the difference between copyright infringements and legal parodies.

-Giles Derrington, head of policy at technology trade association techUK, argued that the vote would make it harder for companies to serve European markets and restrict the freedoms of the public.
+Giles Derrington, head of policy at technology trade association techUK, argues that the vote would make it harder for companies to serve European markets and restrict the freedoms of the public.

 "Requirements for platforms to filter all user-uploaded content will likely result in a reduced user experience and the over-removal of legitimate content," he said.